Our Present: Healing

 from memories of injury

 hold us no longer.
+No control.

 We can weed out those festering

-feelings sprouting from regurgitated ones,
+wounds sprouting from regurgitated pain,

 compensate and correct their distortion